pglen/hsencfs/README.md

 Older Announcements:

-     The source code copied out to the ecrypted directory does NOT compile in that directory correctly.
+     The source code copied out to the encrypted directory does NOT compile in that directory correctly.

-    This means the file access intercept is not random clean, as GCC acesses object files by chunk.
+    This means the file access intercept is not random clean, as GCC accesses object files by chunk.

      The trick was to pre read to the encryption buffer boundary, and then Decrypt / Patch / Encrypt / Write.

-     The last buffer may be partial, so special arragements are made to accomodate that.
+     The last buffer may be partial, so special arrangements are made to accommodate that.

+  Thanks:

 Peter Glen